52North/OGITO/README.md

   - each of these layer must be associated to database tables (contained in the starter database backup)
   - these layer must be published as WFS (read, delete and update must be activated)
   - these are technical layers and should be added to the `hiddenLayers` in the [project configuration](#project-configuration)
-- reporting
+- reporting layers & rating layers
-  - reporting layer must be connected `user_observation` table (part of starter project database dump)
+  - reporting layer must be connected to `user_observation` table (part of starter project database dump)
     - schema and user dialog is currently not changable
     - multiple reporting layers can be added to the project
+  - for each ranked property in a rating layer there must be a boolean property to indicate a ranked property and corresponding integer property for the actual rating according to this scheme: `rankedPropertyA` (boolean), `rankedPropertyA_rank` (integer)
+    - rating layers might have additional unranked properties
+    - example is part of the starter project (database dumb)
   - layer name can be changed but must not contain special characters or whitespace characters (group and layer)
     - all reporting layers must be published as WFS (read, update, delete)
   - layer properties must not contain special characters or whitespace characters